25+ Influencer Marketing Statistics That Will Change Your Mind About It

 Is there research about the actual results, and what does it say?

 14. 51% of marketers believe influencers bring them higher quality customers.

 (Source: Smart Insights)

 Influencers and brands work together mainly because they share the same values and interests.
-A company producing beauty products would contact a beauty influencer for partnership.
+A company producing beauty products would contact a beauty influencer for a partnership.
 The latter, logically, is followed by people interested in makeup, skincare, and other beauty-related information.
 By positioning itself before such an audience, the brand is more likely to raise awareness and acquire new customers.